 Walmart associates give back

-In FY2015, our associates volunteered more than 1.5 million hours to organizations in the areas of education, environmental sustainability, health and wellness, hunger relief, workforce development and more.
+In FY17, 73,000 full- and part-time associates volunteered more than 1.2 million hours for various non-profits in their local communities.
 Associates may apply for a Volunteerism Always Pays (VAP) grant on behalf of their volunteer hours at eligible organizations.
-Once associates as individuals or as a group reach a threshold of 25 hours volunteered, individuals may apply for a $250 grant and groups may apply for grants up to $5,000 to the charity, generating $14 million in “dollar-for-doer” grants in FY2015.
+Once associates as individuals or as a group reach a threshold of 25 hours volunteered, individuals may apply for a $250 grant and groups may apply for grants up to $5,000 to the charity, generating $12 million in “dollar-for-doer” grants in FY17.

 Sreekumar Gopinathan: Making